Home › Blog › 24 Different Types of Survey Methods With Types & Examples

 • What stopped you from buying the product?

-7. Lead generation survey
+7. Lead Generation Survey

 Besides feedback data, surveys can also help collect your visitors’ contact information.
 You can add a simple lead generation form in different types of surveys to capture new leads.